okkur/reposeed/CONTRIBUTING.md

 ## User support/questions

-Non technical or user centric support might be available from the community members on the mailing list, StackOverflow or within our $CHAT.
+Non technical or user centric support might be available from the community members on the mailing list, StackOverflow or within our $CHAT for more information read our [support guidelines](SUPPORT.md)

-Our issue tracker is available for technical discussions and contributions surrounding the $PROJECT, not for user support.

-If you're unsure where to post, post to the [mailing list][$LINK] or [Stack Overflow][LINK] first.
-There are a lot of helpful volunteers there who may be able to help you quickly.
-If your particular issue turns out to be a bug, it will find its way from there.

-If it happens that you know the solution to an existing bug, please first open the issue in order to keep track of it and then open the relevant pull/merge request that potentially fixes it.

 ## Closing policy for issues and pull/merge requests